open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-pull-request.md

 ## 2. Delete the Branch

-After your pull request has been approved and merged, you might want to delete the associated branch to keep your local and remote (`<GitHubUsername>.github.io` on GitHub) repository clean and free of defunct branches.
+After your pull request has been approved and merged, you might want to delete the associated branch to keep your local and remote (`<YourUsername>.github.io` on GitHub) repository clean and free of defunct branches.

 - To delete the branch in your remote repository, click the "Delete branch" button in your pull request (see the picture below).

   ![Delete Merged Branch](images/vi-delete-merged-branch.png)

-- To delete the branch from your local repository, use the command `git branch -d <yourLocalBranchName>`.
+- To delete the branch from your local repository, use the command `git branch -d <YourLocalBranchName>`.
 Ensure you are not currently on the branch you want to delete.
 For more information on deleting a branch locally, go [here](https://tecadmin.net/delete-git-remote-and-local-branch/).